-This is the Las Lagunas primary school, where we are working with the community to start a library.
+This is the Las Lagunas primary school, where we worked with the community to start a library that was inaugurated in July 2019 after a year of hard work!
 33 Kindergarten and primary-aged students (grades 1-6) come here every day to be taught by one superwoman of a teacher: Lorena Jimenez.
 Located in the rural village of Las Lagunas, most of the children’s families work in coffee production and during their weekends and holidays (and sometimes during harvest season, which falls during school time) the children join their families in the fields.
 The school building has two rooms, but as there is only one teacher, the students are usually all in one room.
-The library space will therefore be set up in the other room, which is currently empty.
+The library has therefore been created in the other room, which was previously an empty, unused storage space.

 Like most rural primary schools in Honduras, the Las Lagunas school suffers from a severe lack of resources.
-While there are some outdated textbooks, the children do not have any other reading materials.
-Lorena plans for the library to be an active learning space for her students where they can read, learn and grow as students and individuals.
+While there were previously some outdated textbooks, the children did not have any other reading materials.
+Lorena wanted the library to be an active learning space for her students where they could come to read, learn and grow as students and individuals.

-“I want to introduce them to the world of literature, science, art and technology through reading,” says Lorena.
+“I want to introduce them to the world of literature, science, art and technology through reading,” said Lorena while we discussed the kinds of books she envisioned having in the space.
 “The idea of the library is that these books are not only about fantastical characters, but also books that educate in values, general culture, gender equality, environmental education, nutrition, emotional education, entrepreneurship, and other things.”

-As well as providing books on a variety of topics, we have been working to put together a list of books that includes classic Latin American stories with characters that the children at this school will be able to relate to: children with brown and black skin, families who work in agriculture and shoemaking, and stories from Central American folklore.
+We also worked together to put together a list of books that included classic Latin American stories with characters that the children at this school will be able to relate to: children with brown skin, families who work in agriculture and shoemaking, and stories from Central American folklore.